COMPREHENSIVE ORAL APPLIANCE TREATMENT

 UNADJUSTED DOWN AND BACK DOWN AND FORWARD

-TMJ DISORDERS - can make it difficult to advance the mandible rapidly or extensively, but they usually resolve by middle age when OSA begins, so they rarely prevent gradual mandibular advancement, and they do not even interefere with soft palate elevation or tongue holding.
+TMJ DISORDERS - can make it difficult to advance the mandible rapidly or extensively, but they usually resolve by middle age when OSA begins, so they rarely prevent gradual mandibular advancement, and they do not prevent soft palate elevation or tongue holding.

 BITE CHANGES - are frequent consequences of mandibular advancement due to a combination of tooth movement and jawbone growth.
 Patients usually find that their back teeth no longer fit well together in the morning and then throughout the day, because the upper front teeth have shifted backward, the lower front teeth have shifted forward, and the mandible has elongated.
-The resulting "posterior openbite" can make chewing less effective, but chewing capacity can be easily restored by having your dentist adjust your bite forward.
-Dentists are trained to adjust bites backward rather than forward, so it is often difficult for them to understand why they need to do it and how, but adjusting the bite forward in treatment of sleep apnea can provide important benefits.
-The resting posture of the mandible is controlled by its central bite position.
-Advancing the central bite position thus advances the resting posture of the mandible and tongue, which facilitates daytime airway flow and reduces dependence on the mandibular advancement appliance, because the mandible that gets used to being in a forward position can stay there for short periods of time, like when taking a nap.
+The resulting "posterior openbite" can make chewing less effective.
+Chewing capacity can be easily restored by having your dentist adjust your bite forward, but dentists are trained to adjust bites backward rather than forward.